 In order to pursue CT, an applicant must be an ARRT registered radiologic technologist, or an ARRT or NMTCB registered nuclear medicine technologist, or an ARRT registered radiation therapist, who has completed their education through a hospital-based certificate program, an associate, or a bachelor degree.

-Two Instructional Delivery Options for CT:
+Two program options for CT:

-Application Deadline: July 1
+Application Deadline: Deadline extended to August 1

 Number of Students Accepted: Up to 25 students each year